gbirke/php-dic-factory/README.md

 - *Disadvantages:*
     - Type violations will only be discovered at runtime
     - Introduction of string IDs could create subtle errors when you have typos.
+    - No detection of unused service construction (dead code)

 ### [`PhpDiFactory`](Factories/PhpDiFactory.php)
 This factory uses the [PHP-DI](http://php-di.org/) library instead of Pimple, taking advantage of its "autowiring" capacities, where only configurable classes need a creation function.